spectrocloud/librarium/packages/docs/content/12-release-notes.md

 import WarningBox from '@librarium/shared/src/components/WarningBox';

+# July 3, 2020 - Release 1.0.2

+* Minor bug fixes for release 1.0.1.
+* Updates to the [orchestration engine](https://www.spectrocloud.com/webinars/cluster-api-and-the-spectro-cloud-orchestration-engine/) for the new regions.
+* Minor updates to the Istio integration.

+# July 3, 2020 - Release 1.0.1

+* New Regions for AWS - Spectro Cloud is now available for deploying AWS clusters in the European regions.
+* Changes to the pricing structures - more usage = lesser price per [kCh](https://www.spectrocloud.com/pricing/).

 # June 23, 2020 - Release 1.0

 The following features are included as part of Spectro Cloud 1.0:

 * Multi cluster deployment and lifecycle management of Kubernetes clusters across multiple cloud environments - AWS, Azure and VMWare.
 * Security hardened, compliant and conformant Kubernetes clusters out of the box.
 * Cluster construction templates called Cluster Profiles.
 * Platform extensibility through custom integration packs.